Sexual Trauma Therapy

 Childhood sexual abuse, including cases involving rape victims, can have long-lasting impacts.
 Many children don't understand what has happened or struggle to understand the concept of abuse or trauma.
 Due to this, childhood sexual abuse may be repressed until later in life out of a desire to remain safe.
 In addition, those who have experienced childhood abuse, such as from an abusive counselor, may be more likely to develop PTSD or experience a mental health crisis as an adult.

 If you know or suspect you experienced sexual assault, abuse, or trauma as a child, consider seeking professional support.
-You can take therapy at your own pace with a counselor and learn trauma-informed coping skills.
-In addition, you can address any distressing symptoms, thoughts, beliefs, or emotions that are causing challenges for you.
+You can take therapy at your own pace with a therapist and learn trauma-informed coping skills.
+In addition, you can address any distressing symptoms, thoughts, beliefs, or emotions as a result of the sexual trauma or unrelated to that trauma that are causing challenges for you.

 Getty/AnnaStills